Transportation Services will be provided for students to and from their neighborhood school, consistent with Oregon Revised Statute 327.043.

-If a student needs to ride on a different bus or to a different existing bus stop, a parent or guardian will need to provide a signed note requesting this.
-This note will need to be signed by the school office, and presented to the bus driver in the afternoon.
-This note is good for one day and is subject to their being available space on the bus.
+If a student needs to ride on a different bus or use a different bus stop, a parent or guardian must provide a signed note.
+This note must also be approved by the school office and presented to the bus driver in the afternoon.
+The note is good for one day and is subject to space availability.
 If additional days are needed, a note will need to be supplied for each day.

 Parents may request a permanent change to their student's bus stop here.